WAV: Audio compact discs

-Audio compact discs (CDs) do not use the WAV file format, using instead Red Book audio.
-The commonality is that audio CDs are encoded as uncompressed pulse-code modulation (PCM), which is one of the formats supported by WAV.
-WAV is a file format for a computer to use that cannot be understood by most CD players directly.
-To record WAV files to an Audio CD the file headers must be stripped, the contents must be transcoded if not already stored as PCM, and the PCM data written directly to the disc as individual tracks with zero-padding added to match the CD's sector size.
+Audio compact discs (CDs) do not use the WAV file format, instead using Red Book audio.
+The commonality is that audio CDs are encoded as uncompressed 16-bit 44.1 kHz stereo LPCM, which is one of the formats supported by WAV.

-In order for PCM audio to be able to be burned to a CD, it should be in the 44.1 kHz, 16-bit stereo format.

 Comparison of coding schemes

 Audio in WAV files can be encoded in a variety of audio coding formats, such as GSM or MP3, to reduce the file size.
+All WAV files, even those that use MP3 compression, use the .wav extension.

-This is a reference to compare the monophonic (not stereophonic) audio quality and compression bitrates of audio coding formats available for WAV files including PCM, ADPCM, Microsoft GSM 06.10, CELP, SBC, Truespeech and MPEG Layer-3.
+This is a reference to compare the monophonic (not stereophonic) audio quality and compression bitrates of audio coding formats available for WAV files including LPCM, ADPCM, Microsoft GSM 06.10, CELP, SBC, Truespeech and MPEG Layer-3.
 These are the default ACM codecs that come with Windows.

-The above are WAV files; even those that use MP3 compression have the .wav extension.